greenspeedracer/W100-Scripts/README.md

+DecodePMTSDReq_FD: Decode the request from the W100 for a PMTSD command to be sent from the coordinator to the W100.

 DecodePMTSD_FD: Decode the PMTSD commands sent from the W100 to the coordinator.

-DecodePMTSD_TD: Decode the PMSSD commands sent from the coordinator to the W100.
+DecodePMTSD_TD: Decode the PMTSD commands sent from the coordinator to the W100.

 GenerateHVACOff_TD: Generate the command to disable HVAC mode on the W100.